atfilipcc/atfilipcc/readme.md

 - 📖 Bachelor´s degree in Marketing & Communications from BI Norwegian Business School
 - 👨‍💻 4 years of work experience in the advertisement industry
 - 🤔 Decided to become a developer by learning JavaScript after work and on the weekends
 - 🧂 Got accepted to the <\/Salt> bootcamp program, starting May 2020.
-Completed the course as one of the first 14 students in Norway on the 31.
+Completed the bootcamp on the 31.
 July 2020.

 ### I can be found on: